Key Points for your skate

-- Skaters must be over 3 to skate on the rink, anyone 14 or under must be accompanied on the ice by an adult (18+) anyone 15-17 must have an adult guardian on site.
+- Skaters must be over 3 to skate on the rink, anyone 16 or under must be accompanied on the ice by an adult (18+)

 There are a limited number of fun skate aid Penguins available on all sessions, these can be prebooked online or bought on the day at the skate exchange counter.
 Please be aware that walk up penguins operate on a first come first served basis.

 - Penguins may only be used by skaters under 1.2M tall when wearing shoes.
 The height of each user is checked at the counter before penguins are issued – the final decision on allowable height is at the sole discretion of the Manager on duty.

 - We do not offer refunds for prebooked penguins where the child is over the advertised 1.2m height limit.

 - Penguin rental £5.00 per person / per session.

 - Penguins must be pushed by the user from behind.
 Users must not ride on or sit on Penguins.
 Anyone found misusing a penguin will have the penguin removed and may be asked to leave the ice.

 - Penguins must be used as demonstrated by the safety signage around the ice.